Symphonic

 Verbier Festival Orchestra

-Joshua Bell, Bryn Terfel, Daniel Harding: three stalwarts of the music world, brought together for three repertoires in their own right: the poignant Violin Concerto by de Hartmann, the timeless Fiddler on the Roof, and the symphonic depths of Rachmaninov.
+Joshua Bell and Daniel Harding: two stalwarts of the music world, brought together for repertoires in their own right: the poignant Violin Concerto by de Hartmann and the symphonic depths of Rachmaninoff, preceded by the quietly magnificent Prelude to Khovanshchina by Mussorgsky.

 Read more +